Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The prevention of cholera is based on a system of measures aimed at preventing the introduction of infection from endemic foci.
+The basis of cholera prevention is a system of measures aimed at preventing the introduction of infection from endemic foci.
 Of great importance are the identification of patients and vibrio carriers, their timely isolation and sanitation from the pathogen.
-Localization and elimination of the focus of infection presume a system of quarantine measures, including isolation and examination of persons in contact with the patient, and provisional admission of all diarrheal diseases in the outbreak.
+Localization and elimination of the infection focus presuppose a system of quarantine measures, including isolation and examination of persons who have been in contact with the patient, and provisional hospitalization of all those suffering from diarrheal diseases in the infection focus.

-To create active immunity, a cholera vaccine is used - the cholera vaccine is a bivalent chemical tableted vaccine, which is a mixture of the cholerogen-toxoid in the bacillary cultures of cholera vibrios Inaba and Ogawa.
+To create active immunity, a cholera vaccine is used - a bivalent chemical tablet cholera vaccine, which is a mixture of choleragen-anatoxin of broth cultures of Inaba and Ogawa cholera vibrios.
 Vaccination is carried out according to epidemiological indications.
-Dose of vaccine:
+Vaccine dose:

-- for adults - 3 tablets once for 1 hour before meals.
-Revaccination is carried out 6-7 months after the initial vaccination.
+- For adults - 3 tablets once 1 hour before meals.
+Revaccination is carried out 6-7 months after the primary vaccination.